Elizabeth Jane Weston

-Elizabeth Jane Weston (Elisabetha Ioanna Westonia; Alžběta Johana Vestonie) (1581 or 1582, in Chipping Norton, Oxfordshire – 23 November 1612, in Prague) was an English-Czech poet, known for her Neo-Latin poetry.
+Elizabeth Jane Weston (Elisabetha Ioanna Westonia; Alžběta Johana Vestonie) (1581 or 1582, in Chipping Norton, Oxfordshire – 23 November 1612, in Prague) was a poet, known for her Neo-Latin poetry.
 She had the unusual distinction for a woman of the time of having her poetry published.
+She was born in the Kingdom of England and later moved to Bohemia.

 Biography and early life

-Elizabeth was born to Joanna Cooper (23 June 1563 in Chipping Norton - 1606) and her first husband, John Weston, about whom almost nothing is known.
+Weston was born to Joanna Cooper (23 June 1563 in Chipping Norton - 1606) and her first husband, John Weston, about whom almost nothing is known.
 He died when she was six months old.
-Soon after, Elizabeth's mother was remarried, to the English renaissance occultist, Edward Kelley, who was a well-known alchemist, and the family left England for Prague in Bohemia.
+Soon after, Weston's mother was remarried, to the English renaissance occultist, Edward Kelley, who was a well-known alchemist, and the family left England for Prague in Bohemia.
 Kelley's interest in alchemical projects drew the attention of the emperor Rudolf II, who became a patron of his work along with that of the alchemist-mathematician John Dee.

-Elizabeth was raised in a stable home environment with progressive parents who believed in equal education for their children regardless of sex.
-Elizabeth's stepfather hired a Latin tutor, John Hammond, for her and she attended university lectures, which led to a formal education.
-Elizabeth was learned in multiple languages including Czech, English, German, Italian, and Latin.
+Weston was raised in a stable home environment with progressive parents who believed in equal education for their children regardless of sex.
+Weston's stepfather hired a Latin tutor, John Hammond, for her and she attended university lectures, which led to a formal education.
+Weston was learned in multiple languages including Czech, English, German, Italian, and Latin.

-Early in Elizabeth's adult life, her family fortune turned for the worse.
+Early in Weston's adult life, her family fortune turned for the worse.
 Her stepfather had a falling out of favour with the royal monarch and was imprisoned after being accused of treason.
-Kelley's imprisonment led Elizabeth to write letters of appeal to the emperor's court.
+Kelley's imprisonment led Weston to write letters of appeal to the emperor's court.
 It is not known how much these letters helped her stepfather's sentence.

-In 1603, Elizabeth married a jurist, Johannes Leo, with whom she had seven children.
+In 1603, Weston married a jurist, Johannes Leo, with whom she had seven children.